Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

 # Security Alarm System

-Created a security alarm system program using C programming language in the Arduino IDE and AVR for the Atmel AVR board device as a group project.
+Created a security alarm system program using C programming language in the Arduino IDE and AVR for the Atmel AVR board as a group project.

 Inspiration was based on https://howtomechatronics.com/projects/arduino-security-alarm-system-project/